 There was once a time when backcourt duos such as Wall-Beal and Lillard-McCollum were considered alongside Kyle Lowry and DeMar DeRozan as the top in the NBA.
 Over the past two years, Lowry has transformed his game to the next level, rising alongside DeMar DeRozan.
 In his contract year, he’s proving to be more efficient than ever, torching the association with career-high shooting splits.
 Discounting LeBron due to his unique “point four” playstyle, Lowry and DeRozan are second only to the Splash Brothers in terms of elite backcourts in the NBA.

 Similar to Paul, Lowry’s on the wrong side of thirty in a league full of superb guards.
-Unlike CP4, Lowry was exiled to Canada before finding his all-star form, potentially reducing his prestige in the eyes of suitors.
+Unlike CP4, Lowry was exiled to Canada before finding his all-star form, potentially reducing his prestige in the review of suitors.
 Lowry’s created a strong bond with DeRozan and other members of Raptors leadership, and the team has literally never been better, so there’s a good chance he’ll be OK with a max deal in the north.
 This doesn’t mean that he won’t keep his eyes open, especially if Toronto experiences a significant setback during the playoffs.
 Toronto’s close to competing with the elites of the association, but if they don’t add a high-quality big man or two, Lowry might be enticed to win elsewhere.